Haoming9810/CSS143B-2020Fall/homework/homework_5/problem_3.md

     }
 ```

-This is used to verify the tree is still BST after insertion.
+This is used to verify the tree is still a BST after insertion.
 However, this test code itself also needs to be verified.
 Finish the test for this test:

 ```java
     @Test